Combined Joint Task Force – Horn of Africa: History

 In January 2006, ahead of Rear-Admiral Hunt assuming command, Deputy Assistant Secretary of Defense for African Affairs, Therese Whelan, said she anticipated that under Rear-Admiral Hunt's command, the task force would "concentrate on strengthening maritime security" in the sea lanes along the Red Sea and Gulf of Aden.
 At the time, the task force had some responsibility for Yemen, as depicted in a Virginian-Pilot online map.

 Ethiopian soldiers practice ambush techniques during CJTF-HOA training in December 2006.

 Members of the Task Force have provided humanitarian assistance.
 This has included recovery efforts after the collapse of a four-story building in Kenya in 2006, the capsizing of a passenger ferry in Djibouti in 2006, and floods in Ethiopia and Kenya in 2006.
 Task Force personnel assisted the Government of Uganda in locating and recovering the wreckage of a Russian-built Ilyushin Il-76 transport plane that crashed into Lake Victoria in early 2009.

 CJTF-HOA's activities developed into "military-to-military engagements; civil-military operations; key leader engagements; and "enabling support".
 CJTF-HOA has drilled and refurbished more than 113 water wells; built functional schools, and improved roadways and medical facilities.
 Long-term goals include working with African and other states to improve national and regional stability and security.
 The task force ran Civil affairs and military-to-military training; engineering and humanitarian projects; medical, dental, and veterinarian civic action programs (MEDCAP, DENTCAP, VETCAP); security training for border and coastal areas; and Counter-IED efforts training.
 It has trained in collaboration with many of the armed forces around the Horn of Africa.
 About 1,800 personnel from each military branch of the Department of Defense (United States), and civilian employees ..[made] up CJTF-HOA" in August 2007.

 On October 1, 2008, responsibility for the task force was transferred from the United States Central Command to the United States Africa Command (USAFRICOM), as the latter assumed authority over the U.S. forces in the region.

 In September 2009, Joint Special Operations Command carried out a raid on Baraawe, Lower Shabelle, named Operation Celestial Balance.
 They killed Saleh Ali Saleh Nabhan, as well as five other militants.
 Also in 2009, British Army soldiers from the Special Air Service and the Special Reconnaissance Regiment were deployed to Djibouti as part of CJTF-HOA to conduct operations against Islamist terrorists in Somalia.
-They carried out missions focusing on surveillance and targeting of terrorists, alongside their US counterparts, they have also been carrying out this role in Yemen.
+They carried out surveillance and targeting of terrorists, alongside their US counterparts, in both Somalia and Yemen.

 The majority of the new task force core staff for Rear-Admiral Brian L. Losey's tour officially began work February 4, 2010.
 Made up mostly of Navy Individual Augmentees and two Army members, the 59 new core staff members filled the positions of commander, deputy commander, chief of staff, command element commanders and other key positions, including those in remote operating bases in East Africa.